Judges 2:18

 Whenever the LORD raised up a judge for the Israelites, He was with that judge and saved them from the hands of their enemies while the judge was still alive; for the LORD was moved to pity by their groaning under those who oppressed them and afflicted them.

-Whenever the LORD raised up a judge for them
+Whenever the LORD raised up a judge for the Israelites,

-and delivered them from the hand of their enemies
+and saved them from the hands of their enemies

 for the LORD was moved to pity by their groaning

-because of those who oppressed and afflicted them
+under those who oppressed them and afflicted them.

 Persons / Places / Events